Is interpolation benign for random forest regression?: Semi-Adaptive RF: Median RF

+We also provide numerical experiments (resp.~Section \ref{sec:interp_zone_adacrf} and \ref{sec:median_rf_empirical}) that illustrate the consistency of the interpolating Median RF.

-\subsubsection{Volume of the interpolation area}
+\subsection{Volume of the interpolation area}

-To go one step further in the analysis of Median RF, we introduce the notion of \textit{interpolation area} defined below. \begin{definition} The \textbf{\textit{interpolation area}} is the subspace of $[0,1]^d$ where the forest prediction depends only on one training point.
-For a given forest $\forest(., \boldsymbol{\Theta}_M)$, the interpolation area is denoted by\footnote{the symbol $\exists!$ means ``there exists a unique''}
+In this section, we aim at quantifying the volume of the interpolation area of a Median RF, which is a prerequisite for the RF consistency.
+To pursue our analysis, we first give a rigorous definition of the interpolation area. \begin{definition} The \textbf{\textit{interpolation area}} is the subspace of $[0,1]^d$ where the forest prediction depends only on one training point.
+For a given forest $\forest(., \boldsymbol{\Theta}_M)$, the interpolation area is denoted by\footnote{the symbol $\exists!$ means ``there exists a unique''.}

 \end{definition} The interpolation zone is highly dependent on both the geometry of the training points $X_i$'s and the construction of the trees.
 Analyzing the interpolation area for a finite Median RF turns out to be quite a challenging task.
 Therefore, we focus our study on the \emph{core interpolation area} $\mathcal{A}_{min}$ written as